 Its low price, rugged construction and sophisticated optics have made it very popular with both beginning filmmakers and professionals.
 Among the K3's credits are music videos for the Spin Doctors and Suicidal Tendencies.

 The Krasnogorsk-3 is sold in a package that includes everything needed to get started:

-What's it worth?
-Take a look at this list of: sold Krasnogorsk for a value indication.
+Take a look at all sold Krasnogorsk for more prices.